Almenon/AREPL-backend/README.md

 ### debounce

-delays execution of function by 300ms, resetting clock every time it is called Useful for real-time execution so execCode doesn't get called too often thanks to <https://stackoverflow.com/a/1909508/6629672>
+delays execution of function by ms milliseconds, resetting clock every time it is called Useful for real-time execution so execCode doesn't get called too often thanks to <https://stackoverflow.com/a/1909508/6629672>